tomcdonald/Deep-LFM/README.md

 ![DLFM Model Architecture](assets/model.png "DLFM Model Architecture")

 These compositions of physics-informed random features allow us to model nonlinearities in multivariate dynamical systems with a sound quantification of uncertainty and the ability to extrapolate effectively.
+The plot below shows DLFM predictions on a highly nonlinear multivariate time series, extracted from the [CHARIS PhysioNet dataset](https://physionet.org/content/charisdb/1.0.0/); note the ability of the model to extrapolate beyond the training regime which ends at t=0.7.

 ![PhysioNet Results](assets/physionet.png "PhysioNet Results")